projg2/gemato/README.rst

   - bz2file -- for BZip2 compression support [#bz2file]_ [#bz2py2]_
   - backports.lzma -- for LZMA/XZ compressed file support [#lzma]_

+Additionally, gemato calls the GnuPG executable to work with OpenPGP signatures.
+Both GnuPG 1.4.21 and 2.2+ are tested.

 References and footnotes